 May Day celebrations

-Join us on May 1st for a variety of different actvities in celebration of May Day.
-Overnight linen sheets will be laid on the grass to collect the dew and these will be gathered early on Sunday morning.
-Discover more about the uses of dew in the 17th century throughout the day in the Dairy and Still House.
+Join us on Mon 6 May for a variety of different actvities in celebration of May Day.
+Discover more about the uses of dew in the 17th century and take part in a range of fun activities.

 We are reviving a seventeenth century tradition of dew gathering this May Day.
 400 years ago it was common to gather dew in May and bottle it.
 Dew was seen to have medicinal or magical qualities that people would wash or cleanse themselves with - it was even said to help you get better and tying and untying knots.